-Light is used to meet visual needs of human beings (e.g. highlighting risks of falling), is applied for temporal orientation throughout the day (e.g. emphasising day-night rhythm), for spatial navigation during activities of daily living (e.g. illumination of a defined location areas) and is used as reminder as well as information signal (e.g. light spots and light signals).
+Light is used to meet visual needs of human (e.g. highlighting risks of falling), is applied for temporal orientation throughout the day (e.g. emphasising day-night rhythm), for spatial navigation during activities of daily living (e.g. illumination of a defined location areas) and is used as remembering as well as information signal (e.g. light spots and light signals).
 Light therefore has great potential for attenuation of age-related mobility impairments caused by reduced spatio-temporal orientation, worry about getting lost, and fear of falling.

 The degree of mobility is an important indicator of health.
 For this reason we will integrate relevant parameters into a distributed information system as the basis for decisions about preventive provisions.
-This will give residents, at any time, insight into their health status, which can be shared with persons of trust (e.g. relatives, doctor).
+This will give residents at any time insight into their health status, which can be shared with persons of trust (e.g. relatives, doctor).